Fatih Mosque, Istanbul: Complex

 As with other imperial mosques in Istanbul, the Fatih Mosque was designed as a kulliye, or complex with adjacent structures to service both religious and cultural needs.

 To the north and south of the mosque are the Sahn-ı Seman, eight great medreses, four on each side.
 These buildings are symmetrical, and each contains 18 cells for four students and a dershane.
 Annexes behind the medrese itself were lost to road construction.
 The medreses provided for about a thousand students, making it a large university for its time.

-The dervish inn, outside the southeast corner of the mosque precincts, has a beautiful courtyard supported by 16 different columns of verd antique and granite, probably salvaged from the Church of the Holy Apostles.
+The dervish inn, outside the southeast corner of the mosque precincts, has a courtyard supported by 16 different columns of verd antique and granite, probably salvaged from the Church of the Holy Apostles.

 Facing the dervish inn is the large Baroque türbe of Sultan Mahmud II's mother, Nakşidil Sultan (1761-1817).

-The graveyard beside the mosque contains the tombs (türbes) of Sultan Mehmed II and his wife Gülbahar Hatun.
+The graveyard beside the mosque contains the tombs (türbes) of Sultan Mehmed II and his consort Gülbahar Hatun.
 Both were reconstructed after the earthquake.
 The türbe of the Conqueror has a lavishly decorated interior and is a popular site for official ceremonies.
 It was customary for new sultans to visit the tomb immediately after being invested with the Sword of Osman at Eyüp Sultan Mosque.
 Gulbahar's türbe is more simple, with classic lines, and may closely resemble the original.
 The graveyard also contains the last resting places of many important state officials, including field marshal Gazi Osman Pasha whose tomb was designed by Kemaleddin Bey.
 The distinguished Ottoman scholar and university professor Halil İnalcık was buried here in 2016.

 On one side of the mosque and connected to it is the domed Carullah Efendi Library which was built in 1724.
 One of its doors opens onto the street, while the other two open onto the inner courtyard of the mosque.
 The library is undergoing repairs, and the books are under protection at the Suleymaniye Library.

 The caravanserai was repaired in the 1980s and combined with new shops to begin functioning as a workplace.
 The hospital, market, kitchens and hamam of the original complex have been lost.